Many improvement and construction projects involve nailing or screwing into concrete. Common situations include:

-  Here are some important considerations to keep in mind when drilling your concrete screws:
+Here are some important considerations to keep in mind when drilling screws into concrete.

 Base materials: Harder base materials require less embedment to achieve satisfactory holding values.
 For Tapcon concrete screws, the allowable embedment ranges from 1 to 1 3/4 inches.
 The screw’s holding values depend on the base material’s quality.

 Hole diameter: The diameter of the hole is critical when using Tapcons.
 The tolerance between the diameters of the Tapcon and the hole is extremely tight, and any variation will impact the holding values.
 Concrete screws of a certain diameter must be installed using a carbide drill bit with a specific diameter.
 If you want to use screws with a 3/16-inch diameter, you must drill a 5/32-inch hole, and if you want to use 1/4-inch screws, you’ll need to drill a 3/16-inch hole.